 Continue rolling until the end, and then place seam side down onto cooling rack.
 Allow to cool completely.
 Meanwhile, prepare the filling.

-To make the filling: place all ingredients in a bowl and beat until thick; then chill for at least half an hour.
+Place all ingredients in a bowl and beat until thick; then chill for at least half an hour.

-To assemble: unroll the cake and cover with filling to 1″ from the edge.
+Unroll the cake and cover with filling to 1″ from the edge.

 Re-roll without the cloth, and place seam side down onto serving plate.